isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     //       just generally to say "this is an indirection"

     auto cntHits = calc_total_of_hits(/*...*);
-    // note: "cnt" is being used to encode a type, just generally to say
+    // note: "cnt" is not being used to encode a type,
-    //       "this is a count of something"
+    //       just generally to say "this is a count of something"

 This is not harmful and does not fall under this guideline because it does not encode type information.